MAKING SPACE

 The Broad, Los Angeles.

-A museum experience designed to be truly accessible and inclusive for all visitors — physical and digital — reflecting The Broad’s commitment to equity, innovation, and community engagement.
+A museum experience designed to be truly accessible and inclusive for all visitors, reflecting The Broad’s commitment to access, innovation, and community engagement.

 Objective